jdaw1/chart_markers/Documentation/ChartMarkers_Description.md

 7. <a name="contiguous"></a>Markers must be contiguous, both topologically and optically, and also not hollow.
 The optically-contiguous constraint requires that markers not comprise large pieces joined by long thin connectors.
-Pieces may not be hollow: the interior must be filled, which can mean filled white.
+Pieces may not be hollow: the interior must be filled, for some meaning filled white.

 8. <a name="num_colours"></a>Markers might appear many times in close proximity.
 Many nearby copies of a marker that is a solid block of colour would collectively form a shapeless blob of that colour, indistinguishable from blobs caused by other markers of similar hue.